kanboard/documentation/content/en/v1/plugins/schema_migrations.md

 }
 ```

-- The constant `VERSION` is the last version of your schema
+- The constant `VERSION` represents the latest version of your schema.
-- Each function is a migration `version_1()`, `version_2()`, etc.
+- Each function corresponds to a migration, e.g., `version_1()`, `version_2()`, etc.
-- A `PDO` instance is passed as first argument
+- A `PDO` instance is passed as the first argument.
-- Everything is executed inside a transaction, if something doesn't
-    work a rollback is performed and the error is displayed to the user
+- All migrations are executed within a transaction.
+If an error occurs, a rollback is performed, and the error is displayed to the user.

-Kanboard will compare the version defined in your schema and the version
-stored in the database.
-If the versions are different, Kanboard will
-execute one by one each migration until to reach the last version.
+Kanboard compares the version defined in your schema with the version stored in the database.
+If the versions differ, Kanboard executes each migration sequentially until the latest version is reached.